RadioOperator/Yet_Another_Bootloader/STLINKv3_YAB/Readme.txt

   h.
 Plug STLINK-V3 USB, RESET to the Factory bootloader Mode.
   i. run Write-to-stlink-v3.bat to flash YAB into the device.
   j. note: your PC Windows/Java have to be setup correctly for all.
+     note: before you modify YAB, you could try and test the pre-built code.

 3. Build and use your APP_1, filename: slv3app1.bin